entinfx/learning/git/git_basics.md

 * `$ git branch -d <branch_name>` - Delete local branch

 ## HEAD pointer
-* HEAD is a pointer to the most recent commit in the current branch (usually)
+* HEAD is a pointer to the currently checked out branch that in itself points to a specific [usually latest] commit
+* There is only 1 HEAD pointer at any given time
+* Detached HEAD - Checking out a commit from history puts HEAD in a detached state, where it no longer points to the latest commit of the branch, but rather to a currently checked out [non-latest] commit
 * HEAD~n is a pointer to the n'th commit from the latest, e.g. HEAD~1 would point to one commit back from latest, HEAD~2 - 2 back and so on